parinzee/villiam-scb10x/README.md

 ## Features
 [↑ Back to top](#table-of-contents)

 - **Cross-Lingual Data Augmentation**: Expands dataset size significantly using advanced translation techniques and synthetic data generation.
+This builds on our previous work on [CLAQ](https://github.com/parinzee/cross-lingual-data-augmentation-for-thai-qa/tree/807e40bf80b38b5759d4e29dbd1f6ae004b6d250)
 - **Quality Control Measures**: Utilizes clustering and semantic embeddings to ensure data diversity and reduce noise.
 - **Vision-Integrated Capabilities**: Enables the model to perform tasks that involve understanding and conversing about image content.
 - **Scalable and Adaptable Architecture**: Designed for ease of adaptation to other low-resource languages.